About PICS Internships

 - City-specific insights and testimonials on transportation, neighborhood selection of where previous interns have lived, and their bucket lists (at this time, this tailored information is limited to the DC, Boston, NYC, Philadelphia, Chicago, and LA metro areas.
 In future years, this living document will expand to include all PICS cities).

-In preparation for your PICS internship, read the PICS Handbook and PICS Case Studies to learn more about the culture of professional workplaces, as well as common internship mistakes and how to avoid them.
+In preparation for your PICS internship, read the PICS Handbook to learn more about the culture of professional workplaces, as well as common internship mistakes and how to avoid them.

 Many PICS interns find that their PICS internship is just the beginning of a journey in professional service experiences.
 Some options for continuing your service journey are below.